-4. Share Second Story’s hotline: Did you know that Second Story operates a 24/7 hotline and text line?
+3. Share Second Story’s hotline: Did you know that Second Story operates a 24/7 hotline and text line?
 Young people can call 1-800-SAY-TEEN or text TEENHELP to 855-11 if they need help or wish to speak with a live counselor.
 A young person should never have to feel targeted or unsafe.
 Sharing is as easy as clicking the social sharing buttons at the top of this article — post to Facebook or Twitter or email to a friend.

 4. Learn the signs: Young people are often targeted for trafficking by predators, especially gangs like MS-13.
 Position yourself as an advocate for at-risk young people by knowing what warning signs to look for.